Joint Replacement (Hip)

 Hip revision procedures are more complicated than total hip replacement surgery and require the skills of a specialty-trained surgeon with extensive experience in performing the surgery.
 Recovery from hip revision is also more involved than recovery from a primary hip replacement.

-Our years of experience and advanced training devoted to the care or orthopedic issues, including those of the hip, make us who we are, but our compassionate care of our patients is what makes us dedicated to you.
-Our hip replacement specialists, Dr. Michael Eilerman, Dr. Michael McCollum, Dr. William Oros, Dr. Brian Tonne, and Dr. Kostas Triantafillou, are unparalleled experts in accurately diagnosing and effectively treating severe hip injuries and conditions in a broad range of patients, and they continuously strive to exceed our patients' expectations in the delivery of care.
+Our years of experience and advanced training devoted to the care or orthopaedic issues, including those of the hip, make us who we are, but our compassionate care of our patients is what makes us dedicated to you.
+Our hip replacement specialists, Dr. Brian Edkin, Dr. Michael Eilerman, Dr. Benjamin Kopp, Dr. Michael McCollum, Dr. William Oros, Dr. Brian Tonne, and Dr. Kostas Triantafillou, are unparalleled experts in accurately diagnosing and effectively treating severe hip injuries and conditions in a broad range of patients, and they continuously strive to exceed our patients' expectations in the delivery of care.